Vocabulary Profilers are tools that check if a piece of text contains words from a vocabulary list.

 Table of Contents

 Analyzing texts using Vocabulary Profilers

 There are a few vocabulary profilers that can help you analyze text effectively.

-some of them are based on the The Common European Framework of Reference for Languages (CEFR) which is an international standard for describing language ability.
+Some of them are based on The Common European Framework of Reference for Languages (CEFR) which is an international standard for describing language ability.

 It describes language ability on a six-point scale, from A1 for beginners, up to C2 for those who have mastered a language.